-Fourways Farmer’s Market
+Fourways Farmers Market

 Address: 73 Juta St, Johannesburg, 2000

-Market on Main
+Market On Main

 Address: 264 Fox St, Johannesburg, 2000

-The Yeoville Food Market
+Yeoville Food Market

 What used to be an inner city cinema is now the oldest running food market in the country.
 The Yeoville Food Market is a smorgasbord of African cuisine with Congolese food on top of the menu.
-Fresh fruit and veg from West African can be purchased at borderline cheap prices, so be sure to rock up with a handful of cash and an ample amount of boot space.
+Fresh fruit and veg from West Africa can be purchased at borderline cheap prices, so be sure to rock up with a handful of cash and an ample amount of boot space.

 Address: Rockey Street, Yeoville, Johannesburg, 2000